zack-bitcoin/amoveo-docs/design/land_registry.md

   - balance of the child land plot

 * organize
   -Each land plot can be identified by the lines that surround it.
 So, the blockchain can verify that a reorganized binary tree results in everyone owning the same land.
 The resulting binary tree needs to be more balanced and less deep.
+It is not permitted to make very small plots that don't have any internal points.
   -Linked land plots can be combined.
 The new price is the sum of the old prices.
   -individual land plots can be split in two, as long as the two new land plots are linked.
   - binary data encoding the new structure for part of the tree.